kazcare/cheesy-cheese/README.md

 # Cheesy Cheese

     Idea of this website to give something special to the community who love cheese alot.
-So, I decided to make a website with the recipes of some tasty, delicius and famous food made from cheese or used cheese as its main ingredient.
+There are already website for recipes including food with cheese in it.
+But I decided to make a website with the recipes of tasty, delicius and famous food made from cheese or used cheese as its main ingredient.
+It means every recipe in this website has cheese in it as its main ingredient.

+    Many people around the work love cheese and food made from cheese, even some on them use it as their regular part of daily meal.
+Kids love food with cheese in it and they always want something cheesy.
+It is a good idea to have them all in one place for their mommies.
+So, they don't need to go to website and look for cheesy recipes, as these are all cheesy in this website.

 ## Features

 <img src="assets/images/responsive-main.png">

 ### Header/Nav Bar

-    Website is having a static header element with logo on the left side of the desktop page.
+    Website has a static header element with logo on the left side of the desktop page.

     Navigation bar elements are increase in size when the particular navbar element is hovered, plus the nav link is underlined for the current active page.